richard-porter/trust-chain-protocol/CONTRIBUTING.md

 The open research questions in the README are the best starting points.
 Specifically:

+- **Reference implementation** — This is the single most valuable contribution TCP could receive.
+A sandboxed two-agent simulation demonstrating how Delegation Grammar prevents scope creep across hops, and how Chain of Custody produces an auditable log, would transform the protocol from a specification into a testable artifact.
+A mock calendar/email environment is sufficient.
+Systems implementation experience required.
 - **Agent identity infrastructure** — TCP assumes agents can be identified well enough to validate signatures.
 In open networks, this is unsolved.
 Lightweight approaches that avoid central authority are the priority.
 - **Delegation grammar completeness** — Can a closed enumeration cover 90% of real-world agentic use cases without requiring natural language interpretation?
 - **Scope decay threshold validation** — The hop thresholds are reasonable starting points, not empirically validated.
 If you have data or a principled argument for different thresholds, open an issue.